 Types of Treatment Offered at Life Healing Center

 At Life Healing Center, we pride ourselves on being a premiere rehab center that provides treatment of substance abuse concerns, psychiatric conditions, and trauma-related distresses.
 We strive to offer patients a therapeutic environment wherein they will be treated with understanding, compassion, and respect.
 With specific residential treatment programming options, designed for men and women, aged 18 and older, Life Healing Center is proud to be able to offer truly culturally-sensitive care that meets the unique needs of every individual who is entrusted into our care.

-The Core Programs at Life Healing Center include our Empowerment Program for mood and mental health disorder treatment, our Serenity Program for the treatment of trauma, and our Hope Program for the treatment of substance abuse.
-When patients come to us battling an addiction to heroin, they will embark on the path to recovery through participation in our Hope Program, which was created to provide comprehensive chemical dependency rehab.
-While engaged in the Hope Program, patients who are struggling with co-occurring psychiatric or intimacy disorders will receive appropriate therapeutic interventions to address those concerns as well.
+The three Core Programs at Life Healing Center include our Empowerment Mood and Mental Health Treatment Program, our Serenity Trauma Treatment Program, and our Hope Addiction Recovery Treatment Program.
+If you come to us battling an addiction to heroin, you will embark on the path to recovery through participation in our Hope Program, which was created to provide comprehensive chemical dependency treatment.
+While engaged in the Hope Program, if you are simultaneously struggling with co-occurring psychiatric or intimacy disorders, you will receive appropriate therapeutic interventions to address those concerns as well.

 While being engaged in our Hope Program, you will take part in a variety of appropriate verbal and experiential therapies that are designed to facilitate interventions on dysfunctional coping strategies related to substance abuse and chemical dependency.
 The methods for care offered in this innovative programming option at Life Healing Center include the following:

-Detoxification services: Individuals who arrive at our center, located in Santa Fe (near Albuquerque, NM), with heroin or other types of substances in their systems will go through a medical detoxification process prior to beginning rehab.
-The medical detoxification process at Life Healing Center utilizes symptom-driven evidence-based protocols that assist patients in remaining safe and comfortable as their bodies become rid of any toxic substances.
-Patients who are actively detoxing may not attend groups, depending on their physical and cognitive status.
-However, once they are deemed medically stable enough to do so, patients will become fully immersed in the full rehab program.
+Detoxification services: If you come to our center with heroin and/or other types of substances in your system, it may be recommended that you go through a basic detoxification process prior to beginning treatment.
+The detox process at Life Healing Center utilizes symptom-driven, evidence-based protocols that can assist you in remaining safe and comfortable as your body becomes rid of any toxic substances.
+While you are actively detoxing, you may not attend groups, depending on your physical and cognitive status.
+However, once you are deemed stable enough to do so, you will become fully immersed in the full treatment experience.